Public broadcasting: Radio

 The first public radio network in the United States was founded in 1949 in Berkeley, California, as station KPFA, which became and remains the flagship station for a national network called Pacifica Radio.
 From the beginning, the network has refused corporate funding of any kind, and has relied mainly on listener support.
 KPFA gave away free FM radios to build a listener base and to encourage listeners to "subscribe" (support the station directly with donations).
 It is the world's oldest listener-supported radio network.
 Since the creation of the Corporation for Public Broadcasting, Pacifica has sometimes received CPB support.
-Pacifica runs other stations in Los Angeles, New York City, Washington, DC. and Houston, as well as repeater stations and a large network of affiliates.
+Pacifica runs other stations in Los Angeles, New York City, Washington, D.C., and Houston, as well as repeater stations and a large network of affiliates.

 A national public radio network, National Public Radio (NPR), was created in February 1970, following the passage of the Public Broadcasting Act of 1967.
-This network replaced the Ford Foundation-backed National Educational Radio Network.
+This network replaced the Ford Foundation–backed National Educational Radio Network.
 Some independent local public radio stations buy their programming from distributors such as NPR; Public Radio International (PRI); American Public Media (APM); Public Radio Exchange (PRX); and Pacifica Radio, most often distributed through the Public Radio Satellite System.
 Cultural Native American and Mexican American music and programming are also featured regionally.
 NPR is colloquially though inaccurately conflated with public radio as a whole, when in fact "public radio" includes many organizations.